Vyral/base-template/_posts/2018-05-24-everything-you-need-to-know-about-home-warranties-part-2.md

 Today I’m back again with Dianna Silver from Home Warranty of America, to continue our series on home warranties and how they benefit homebuyers.

 **When you think of a home warranty, PEACH is a helpful acronym to keep in mind to remember what a home warranty like this covers.** It stands for Plumbing, Electric, Appliances, Cooling, and Heating.
 A home warranty will help you as a new homebuyer with normal wear and tear breakdowns of any of these systems.
-Things like your fridge, washing and dryer, and all the major systems in your house.
+Things like your fridge, washer and dryer, and all the major systems in your house.

 **How long does a home warranty last?** For Dianna and HWA, they provide 13 months of coverage.
 They have a huge vendor base that can help with claims and get them serviced quickly.